kruus/gen-dnn/src/cpu/ve/README.md

 --eltwise --tag=aBx8b --alg=pow --alpha=-0.25 --beta=-1 3x7x4x5
 	[  13][0x0x2x3] src:       -0 fp0:     -inf fp:     -inf dt:      inf diff:     inf rdiff:    -nan
 RESOLUTION: live with it for now.
 It is already special-cased a bit.
+Note: in Release mode compile, limit case behavior is OK, but in debug mode there are differences.
+      vector ops are documented to skimp on limit case behaviour for speed.

 Tests 2,3,4,5,6 fail (wrong result)
 ```